Aldermaston Court: Congreve family inheritance (1752–1843)

 In 1752 Forster direct descendants died out and the estate passed to Ralph Congreve as third husband of Sir Humphrey Forster, 2nd Baronet's grand-niece and heir.

 In 1780 the estate passed to his second cousin, William (a relation of the dramatist of the same name).
-Many changes to their estate occurred during the William's ownership.
+Many changes to their estate occurred during William's ownership.
 The lake by the house was created by damming the stream.
 The wrought-iron Eagle Gates, at the north-west of the estate, were won at a game of cards so taken from Midgham.
 To install them, the estate's north-west lodge (a dower house) was dissected (removing the 60 m2 centre section).
 The estate's east gates are known as the Charity Gates; Congreve's daughters frequently sat by the gates and gave alms to the poor.

-In approximately 1800, Congreve had a stable block built due west of the house; this is extant and until the site's vacancy was used office space.
+In approximately 1800, Congreve had a stable block built due west of the house; this is extant and until the site's vacancy was used as office space.

 William Congreve's butler at Aldermaston House, John Manning, died on 31 August 1811.
 Congreve erected the headstone on his grave in the village churchyard.

 On 13 January 1843, a serious fire destroyed more than a third of the manor house.
 William Congreve never recovered from the fire and died the same year.
 The Congreve name is retained in the name of a cul-de-sac in the village.